Home Blog Learn

 What Is Layer 1 in Blockchain?

-They form the bedrock upon which additional layers and applications are built, ensuring security and efficiency for complex transactions.
+These protocols serve as the core infrastructure upon which additional layers and applications are developed, providing security and efficiency for complex transactions.

 Layer-1 blockchain forms the primary architecture of a decentralized network, acting as its base protocol.